soposilverhawk/HTML-CSS-module-exam/README.md

 ### What I learned

 I learned how to properly implement bootstrap framework into my code and make it work well with my custom css files.
 Apart from that, I learned how to work with SASS/SCSS nested syntax, how to create general mixins for repeated styles and implement conditional rendering for different elements of the same classes.

-To see how you can add code snippets, see below:
+Furthermore, I learned how to review my code for refactoring purposes after investigating for ways to write cleaner code

 ### Continued development